XanaduAI/Xanadu-Quantum-Codebook/nodes/H.6.1a/challengeDescription.md

-Trotterization approximates time evolution but reexpressing the full Taylor series as a product of simpler Taylor series.
+Trotterization approximates time evolution by reexpressing the full Taylor series as a product of simpler Taylor series.
 Another way to approximate this evolution is to truncate the Taylor series at some term $K$: